Assessing multilingual learners

-Participants find out how to make the most of the CAML materials (included in the price) and go through the process of assessing learners who are using English as an additional language, highlighting key issues that may be different from assessing English-speaking (mono-lingual) people.
+Participants find out how to make the most of the CAML materials (included in the price) and go through the process of assessing learners who are using English as an additional language, highlighting key issues that may be different from assessing English-speaking (monolingual) people.

 Each stage of the process is exemplified by case study material, which builds towards the final session, when participants are required to make a judgement about the cognitive profile of one learner, complete a report memo setting out the key features of their cognitive profile, and make some recommendations to inform teaching.

-Once you have booked your course, you have 2 weeks in which to complete the 5 sessions, each one taking about an hour.
+Once you have booked your course, you have 2 months in which to complete the 5 sessions, each one taking about an hour.
 You can do it all in one day, or a little at a time, whichever suits you best.
 Please allow a couple of days for the materials to arrive in the post to you.